 The Company has appointed Aberdeen Fund Managers Limited, a wholly owned subsidiary of Aberdeen Asset Management PLC, as its alternative investment fund manager.
-AFML has been appointed to provide investment management, risk management, administration and company secretarial services to the Company as well as to carry out promotional activities on the Company's behalf.
+AFML has been appointed to provide investment management, risk management, administration and company secretarial services to the Company as well as promotional activities.
 The Company's portfolio is managed by Aberdeen Asset Management Asia Limited by way of a group delegation agreement in place between AFML and AAM Asia.
 In addition, AFML has sub-delegated promotional activities to Aberdeen Asset Managers Limited and administrative and secretarial services to Aberdeen Asset Management PLC.
-Fees payable for promotional activities are shown in note 4 to the financial statements.

-The management fee, details of which are shown in note 3 to the financial statements, is calculated monthly in arrears at a rate of 1% per annum of the NAV of the Company excluding funds managed by the Aberdeen Group of companies.
+Details of the management fee and fees payable for promotional activities are shown in notes 4 and 5 to the financial statements.
 The management agreement is terminable on not less than 12 months' notice.
 In the event of termination by the Company on less than the agreed notice period, compensation is payable to the Manager in lieu of the unexpired notice period.